belayfitsum/project_DevOps/README.md

-# project_DevOps
+# project

-Building a backend with Javascript and PostgreSQL and build Node.js API endpoint using Node.js  for users to be able to make CRUD operations into the database mainly using PUT and GET
+To Create a backend using Javascript and a PostgreSQL database with one table named “log”, including building Node.js API endpoints to enable users to perform CRUD operations on the database, primarily utilizing PUT and GET requests.
+In addition a CI/CD pipeline using GitHub actions/Gitlab to run test and deploy the backend using infrastructure as code in any environment.

 Node.js- Server-Side Development: Node.js is commonly used for building server-side applications, including:
     -  Web servers (like those built with Express.js).
     - APIs (that provide data to web and mobile apps).